 VINER, Frederick Gordon.
 From South Africa and served in the King's Colonials Imperial Yeomanry from 6/01/02 as the first named recruit.
 Re-enlisted in the KEH in November 1914.
 Commissioned as a Second Lieutenant in Feb 1915 later Lieutenant, Royal Field Artillery.
 Entered France 21/01/1918.
 Born Jun 1885 in Stroud Green, England and died 23/11/1939 in Sheffield, England.
 Applied for British War and Victory Medals from Maidenhead, Berkshire, England.
 Photograph shown courtesy of Ancestry of Frederick Gordon Viner with his two brothers.
 Conrad Charles Viner seated with George Noel (Rex) Viner on the arm of the chair and Frederick Gordon standing behind them.
 Conrad is wearing the uniform of a Lieutenant in the Royal Field Artillery with pre-war medal ribbons.
 George Viner was KIA as a Captain in the 4th Battalion, Middlesex Regiment on 12/10/1918 and has a wound stripe to his lower left sleeve.
 Frederick Gordon is also wearing pre-war medal ribbons and the uniform of the Royal Field Artillery.

 WADE, Charles Ernest.
 1942.
 Private.
 'C' Squadron.
 Discharged 8/07/1919.
 Born in 1899 in Grahamstown, Eastern Cape, South Africa and died in Durban, KwaZulu-Natal, South Africa on 18/07/1955.
 Entitled to British War and Victory Medals.
+Named in a photograph of members of the KEH attending a reunion in 1938 (Old Comrades Association Bulletin, No 6, 1938).

 WAKEFIELD, Thomas Butler.
 447. Serjeant.
 Entered France 22/04/1915.
 Commissioned as a Second Lieutenant, 2nd/6th Battalion, West Yorkshire Regiment on 29/05/1917.
 KIA 8/09/1917.
 Buried in Favreuil British Cemetery in Nord-Pas-de-Calais, France.
 Born in 1889 in Leeds, West Yorkshire to Reverend Thomas Wakefield and Esther Susannah Sommers and attended Ashville College, Harrogate 1902-04.
-His brother Second Lieutenant Leonard John Wakefield who was born in 1890 was KIA 16/06/1917 with the 8th (City of London) Battalion (Post Office Rifles), London Regiment.
+His brother Second Lieutenant Leonard John Wakefield, who was born in 1890, was KIA 16/06/1917 with the 8th (City of London) Battalion (Post Office Rifles), London Regiment.
 Thomas's mother applied for his 1914/15 Star trio from Waterloo, Liverpool, England.

 WALKER, Andrew J. 2080.
 Private.
 Transferred from 2KEH as Private 2034.
 Discharged 9/03/1919.
 Entitled to British War and Victory Medals.